greenelab/ben_heil_dissertation/manuscript.md

 Transformer architectures, and more specifically their self-attention mechanism seem like a good fit for learning relationships between different 'omes.
 Such models are data hungry though, and self-attention gets expensive in problems with high dimensionality.
 Perhaps one day we'll have the data and compute to train multiomic biological transformers.
-Maybe by that point the state of the art in machine learning will have moved along rendering that point moot.
+Or maybe by that point the state of the art in machine learning will have moved along rendering that point moot.

+### Conclusion
+Regardless of whether deep learning takes over or just becomes another tool in our toolbelt, the future of computational biology looks bright.
+These are exciting times indeed.

 ## References {.page_break_before}